ncbi/AIONER/README.md

 <a name="intro"></a>

 - data
-	- Train_tmvar1-AIO.conll: all data (tmvar1 version) for AIONER training in CoNLL format.
+	- pubtator: the datasets in pubtator format
-	- Train_tmvar3-AIO.conll: all data (tmvar3 version) for AIONER training in CoNLL format
+	- conll: the datasets in CoNLL format
 - example: input example files, BioC and PubTator formats (abstract or full text)
-- src_python
-	- AIONER: the codes for AIONER
+- src: the codes for AIONER
 	- AIONER_Run.py: the script for running AIONER
 	- AIONER_Training.py: the script for training AIONER model
-- AIONER_trained_models: pre-trianed models and trained NER models
-	- bioformer-cased-v1.0: the original bioformer model
-	- BiomedNLP-PubMedBERT-base-uncased-abstract: the original pubmedbert model
-	- AIONER
-		- Bioformer-Softmax-BEST-AIO_tmvar1(or 3).h5: the bioformer-softmax models in tmvar1(or 3) version
-		- PubmedBERT-CRF-BEST-AIO_tmvar1(or 3).h5: the pubmedbert-crf models in tmvar1(or 3) version
+	- Format_Preprocess.py: the preprocesing script to covert the pubtator format to conll format.
 - vocab: label files for NER

+## Pre-trained model preparation
+<a name="preparation"></a>

+To run this code, you need to first download [the model file](https://ftp.ncbi.nlm.nih.gov/pub/lu/PhenoTagger/models_v1.1.zip) ( it includes the files for two original pre-trained models and two AIONER models), then unzip and put the model folder into the AIONER folder.

+- bioformer-cased-v1.0: the original bioformer model files
+- BiomedNLP-PubMedBERT-base-uncased-abstract: the original PubMedBERT model files
+- AIONER:
+	- PubmedBERT-CRF-AIONER.h5: the PubMedBERT-CRF AIONER model
+	- Bioformer-softmax-AIONER.h5: the Bioformer-softmax AIONER model

 ## Running AIONER
-<a name="pipeline"></a>
+<a name="tagging"></a>
 Use our trained models (i.e., PubmedBERT/Bioformer) for running AIONER by *AIONER_Run.py*.

 The file has 4 parameters: